yaqisu/Fine-tuning-gLM-variant-pathogenicity/README.md

-# 2025fall-CS282-final-project
+# Fine tuning genomic languague model for variant pathogenicity prediction
-This repository contains codes for reproduction of results in the 2025 Fall CS282 final project report titled "Fine tuning genomic languague model for variant pathogenicity prediction"
+This repository contains codes for reproduction of results in the ISMB 2026 paper submission titled "Fine tuning genomic languague model for variant pathogenicity prediction"

 ## Repository Structure